hosseinbahak/movie/moovie/APIs.md

 ## /api/Random

 - GET : returns a json
-- Input : num
+- Input : num (optional)
-- Output : List of 10 random movie ids if num hasn't been sent, if you send num the num number of movies will be sent
+- Output : List of 10 random movie ids if num hasn't been sent, if you send num=5 the 5 movie ids will be sent
 - Example :

 ```json